Ultimate Halloween Guide for NYC Kids: Parades, Costumes, Parties

-You'll find top picks for Manhattan, Brooklyn, and Queens, and several fun family day trips to the nearby Hudson Valley and New Jersey.
+You'll find top picks for Manhattan, Brooklyn, the Bronx, and Queens, and several fun family day trips to the nearby Hudson Valley and New Jersey.
 As always, we included only our favorite events, and many are FREE or inexpensive.
 To make sure your family is truly prepared, we've also included info on where to get children's costumes and professional makeup done in NYC.
 Boo-yah!

 If an event piques your interest, be sure to click through to our listing for all the details, including address and time.
 And keep in mind: In NYC, really cool Halloween happenings often fill up quickly.
 So buy your tickets ASAP, or, in the case of FREE events, arrive as early as possible to beat the crowds.